 Nick Earls has taken three years of PhD research into 21st-century novella writing and publishing (for his award-winning Wisdom Tree series) and distilled it into one day of key information and exercises exploring contemporary novella craft and markets.

-This process will look at things such as how to develop and reveal the protagonist in a novella, use of detail, managing plotlines and managing the scope to get the most out of the form.
-By the end, participants will have a practical feel for novella tools, and will have applied them to develop a plan for a novella.
+In a series of steps, participants will work on the development of a character-based novella, applying the key features of the novella as tools.
+This process will examine aspects such as how to develop and reveal the protagonist in a novella, use of detail, managing plotlines, and managing the scope to get the most out of the form.
+By the end, participants will have a practical feel for novella tools, and will have applied them to develop a plan and voice for a novella.

 Nick Earls is the author of twenty-seven books for adults, teenagers and children.
 His writing has won awards in Australia the UK and US, and appeared on bestseller lists in those countries.
 Five of his books have been adapted into stage plays and two, 48 Shades of Brown and Perfect Skin, into feature films.
 His most recent work is the multi-award-winning novella series Wisdom Tree, described in the Sydney Morning Herald as ‘a triumphant and extraordinary piece of fiction’.